 Set Prompt Text in a Placeholder

 When working with PowerPoint placeholders for text, the text field highlights what is to be entered in that.
-This phenomena is called support for Prompt Text for placeholder in PowerPoint.
-Prompt Text is only information string and vanishes as soon as you start writing your custom text the placeholder.
+This phenomenon is called support for Prompt Text for a placeholder in PowerPoint.
+Prompt Text is only information string and vanishes as soon as you start writing your custom text to the placeholder.
 For example, you can observe Prompt Text fields like Click to add a title or Click to add subtitle when working with PowerPoint slides.
 Using Aspose.Slides you can now add custom Prompt Text manually by accessing the default placeholders.

 In the following example, we have demonstrated the use of this new feature:

-The Java based implemented for this is as under:
+The Java-based implemented for this is as under:

-Morever, there’s many other new features, enhancement, and bug fixes included in this release.
+Moreover, there are many other new features, enhancement, and bug fixes included in this release.